|

 Jack Daly is a volunteer with Cornell Cooperative Extension, specializing in water management and ecology.
 He served as an instructor for CCE's 40-hour AmeriCorps training week, and he is an adjunct professor in Sustainability Studies at Ramapo College.

-Watershed-friendly Landcare Workshop
+Watershed-friendly Landcare Workshop I

 Click HERE to downoad the Watershed Friendly Landcare Workshop flyer and list of workshops & speaker biographies - also shown below.